Handbook of Business Procedures

 salvage.
 Property that, because of its worn, damaged, deteriorated, incomplete condition, or specialized nature, has no reasonable prospect of sale or use as serviceable property without major repairs, but has some value in excess of its scrap value (FAR 45.501).

-scheduled miscellaneous articles.
-Scheduled miscellaneous articles are items for which insurance coverage has been requested and approved, and premium has been paid by the requesting department.
-The item can be owned by or on loan to the university, and coverage must be requested on an item-by-item basis for each item that needs to be insured.
+scheduled property.
+Items for which insurance coverage has been requested and approved, and premium has been paid by the requesting department.
+The items can be owned by or on loan to the university, and coverage must be requested on an item-by-item basis for each item that needs to be insured.

 sensitive items.
 Items of property for which the theft, loss, or misplacement could be potentially dangerous to the public safety or community security, and which must be subject to exceptional physical security, protection, control, and accountability.
 The following types of property should be designated as "sensitive" in the University's property management system.
 Weapons, ammunition, explosives, narcotics and drugs, radioactive material, hazardous material, hazardous waste, precious metals, and any other item designated by a Defense Agency to be sensitive.